Tonopah, Arizona

 Tonopah /ˈtoʊnoʊ-ˌpɑː/ is an unincorporated community and census-designated place (CDP) in western Maricopa County, Arizona, United States, 52 mi west of downtown Phoenix off Interstate 10.
 The community is near the Palo Verde Nuclear Generating Station, the largest power producer in the country, nuclear or otherwise.
 As of the 2020 census, the population of Tonopah was 23, down from 60 at the 2010 census.

 It is located on the Tonopah Desert.
 Many wells in Tonopah are warm, in the 70 °F to 95 °F range, and many are hot; 110 °F to 120 °F wells are common.
 Prior to being called Tonopah, the settlement was known as "Lone Peak".

-The area is also known to have been inhabited by groups of people for resource gathering area of the Hohokam, Patayan, and Yavapai cultures.
+The area is also known to have been inhabited by groups of people for resource gathering, including the Hohokam, Patayan, and Yavapai.

 Demographics

 As of the census of 2010, there were 60 people living in the CDP.
 The population density was 1.13 people per square mile.
 The racial makeup of the CDP was 87% White, 2% Native American, 3% Asian, and 8% from other races.
 Twenty-three percent of the population were Hispanic or Latino of any race.